 Supporting the F&C community.

 Our F&C Specialist has been providing qualified immigration advice and information to F&C victims of DA for a number of years.
-At a policy level, they were instrumental in lobbying for a change to the immigration rules to allow spouses of soldiers to apply to remain in the UK if their relationship breaks down because of DA.
+At a policy level, they were instrumental in pushing for a change to the immigration rules to allow spouses of soldiers to apply to remain in the UK if their relationship breaks down because of DA.

 However, due to a lack of resources, at an individual level their assistance has so far been limited to providing immigration advice or information via phone or email – far from ideal for these vulnerable spouses who often need practical help gathering evidence, writing statements and completing applications. .